santoshp1995/Space-Invaders/README.md

 # Space-Invaders
-Game of Space Invaders created in C# as part of the SE456 Architecture of Real-Time Systems class at DePaul University during the Winter 2019 term.
-For this project I was tasked with recreating the original arcade game as much as I possibly could.
+Game of Space Invaders created in C# as part of the SE456 Architecture of Real-Time Systems class at DePaul University during the Winter 2019 quarter.For this project I was tasked with recreating the original arcade game as much as I possibly could.
 I used a total of 10 design patterns throughout the development process.

 Those 10 patterns are: